 A particular situation may potentially invoke one or more College policies or processes.
 The College reserves the right to determine the most applicable policy or process and to utilize that policy or process.

-Any College administrator or official when involved in the implementation of this policy (e.g., SMB member, Senior Staff member, Director of Human Resources, Tribunal member, etc.) may seek the advice of, and share information with, the College’s legal counsel through the Title IX Coordinator.
+Any College administrator or official when involved in the implementation of this policy (e.g., HSMB member, Senior Staff member, Director of Human Resources, Tribunal member, etc.) may seek the advice of, and share information with, the College’s legal counsel through the Director of Community Standards.

-The Title IX Coordinator shall keep on file in his or her office for seven years from the date of the filing of the formal complaint the following written documentation: notice of complaint and related no contact orders, the investigation report and supporting materials, Review Panel summary and recommendation, the Senior Staff member’s written finding and sanction notification (if applicable), and the appeals record.
+The Director of Community Standards shall keep on file in their office for seven years from the date of the filing of the formal complaint the following written documentation: notice of complaint and related no contact orders, the investigation report and supporting materials, Review Panel summary and recommendation, the Senior Staff member’s written finding and sanction notification (if applicable), and the appeals record.

-Members of the community may suggest changes to members of the SMB or the Title IX Coordinator, who shall bring them to the Board for discussion.
+Members of the community may suggest changes to members of the HSMB or the Director of Community Standards, who shall bring them to the Board for discussion.
 Final policy changes, other than updates to contact information included in this policy, are to be approved by the President of the College.
 Unless otherwise provided in the amendment, amendments to this Policy will become effective upon approval.